00:00:02 The IIA

 Lot of people think that privacy risks are very regulatory and very legal based, but the truth is privacy is

-So you need to understand what data your organization is correcting, what sector you belong to, and start with that for you to then figure out how to start doing a privacy audit.
+So you need to understand what data your organization is collecting, what sector you belong to, and start with that for you to then figure out how to start doing a privacy audit.

 So this idea of what data impacts privacy.